sharontao7/TakeFlight/DEVELOPMENT.md

 final presentation, and are meeting up tomorrow night to discuss how we will be distributing the parts for our presentation.
 We will likely be filming parts of a script separately and compiling them into a video as our final presentation.
 We hope to finish everything by Thursday night.

+12/9/2020
+We have completed our code today, by completing the implementations of Dijkstra's algorithm and the landmark path algorithm.
+We also implemented a input system in main that allows the user to request specific outputs, which can be used to print/display the results of our traversal/algorithms.
+We plan on finishing up our code tonight, as well as completing our script & powerpoint presentation for our final presentation video.
+We plan to record our parts individually tomorrow and compile them to have them submitted/ready by Friday.
+We will also be removing unnecessary files from our GitHub today, as well as having the README updated & complete.